-The committee amendment, as amended, was adopted.
+The committee amendment was adopted as amended.

-There being no objection, the rules were suspended, the second reading considered the third and the bill, as amended by the House, was placed on final passage.
+There being no objection, the rules were suspended, the second reading considered the third and the bill as amended by the House, was placed on final passage.

-Representatives Clibborn and Orcutt spoke in favor of the passage of the bill, as amended by the House.
+Representatives Clibborn and Orcutt spoke in favor of the passage of the bill.